iffy/iffy.github.com/_posts/2016-12-22-no-more-phishing.md

 1. could easily detect phishing attempts and
 2. were not be susceptible to phishing attempts in the first place.

 I want to build a phishing-resistant authentication system (because I'm not sure a phishing-*proof* system is practical).
-Let's ground it in this real world with this scenario:
+Let's ground it in this real world scenario:

 <div style="padding: 1rem 2rem; margin: 1rem 0; background-color: bisque;">
 Great Aunt Alice wants to access her Bob the Bank account through the tablet her grandchildren gave her.
 Nefarious Nellie wants to steal Great Aunt Alice's credentials.